Work to do despite NZ's high ranking for female entrepreneurs

 Mastercard's Index of Women Entrepreneurs puts New Zealand just behind the United States with a score of 70.2 versus America's 70.3.
 One in three business owners is female in this country, which had topped the index in the previous two years.

-The global index uses data from international organisations such as the International Labour Organisation, UNESCO and the Global Entrepreneurship Monitor to track women business owners in 58 societies.
+The global index uses data from international organisations such as the International Labour Organisation, Unesco and the Global Entrepreneurship Monitor to track women business owners in 58 societies.

 "While New Zealand performs better against the rest of the world, there is still so much less engagement than men," said Ruth Riviere, country manager for Mastercard in New Zealand.